Giving and Receiving

 Yes, money provides us with the means to obtain the bare necessities to live, such as food, clothing and a roof over our heads, but it also gives us the ability to contribute to a worthy cause; thus, money also grants us with peace of mind, an essential state to live a spiritual and abundant life.

 Daydream a bit.
 Start by thinking of all the good things you could do with an abundance of money.
 Become convinced of your being able to do ‘good with money’ because this is what you choose to believe and what you want choose to do.

-Wrapping up these last thoughts, if money is a symbol of energy used for exchange, when we exchange money related to something of value, we participate in the movement of positive energy and the creation of the “giving and receiving” cycle that prospers others as we prosper ourselves.
+Let’s wrap up these last thoughts… if money is a symbol of energy used for exchange, when we exchange money related to something of value, we participate in the movement of positive energy as we initiate a “giving and receiving” cycle which prospers others as we prosper ourselves.
 The result is that we all flourish together.
 Some spiritual masters fall this ‘going with the flow.’
 Let’s also remember that it is up to each one of us to decide how to use that money as well as what meaning we give to it.

 “How wonderful it is that nobody need wait

 a single moment before starting to improve the world.”

 The Dynamics of Giving and Receiving

 At the core level, most of us feel better when money comes in that when it goes out.
 Paradoxically, in our day to day endeavors we feel much better when we give than when we receive.
 This is because most of us were taught from an early age that it is more gracious to give than to receive.
 In some instances, these teachings could go as far as to make us believe that receiving is linked to selfishness.